DouglasdeMoura/create-editorconfig/README.md

 # Create EditorConfig

-A simple npm script to generate an .editorconfig file.
+A simple npm script to generate an `.editorconfig` file.

+You don't know EditorConfig?
+[Check out the official documentation!](https://editorconfig.org/)

 ## Usage

 Simply run `npx create-editorconfig` in your project directory and answer the prompted questions according to your preferences.
+You must have `node` and `npm` installed.

 [![Create EditorConfig usage](usage.svg)](https://asciinema.org/a/CDUMGP3neHEMchCFUsIqgN1U4)